tracy626/CSYE7200/assignment-web-crawler/report/assignment-webcraler.md

-## Report of Assignment Random State
+## Report of Assignment Web Crawler

 #### Sceenshot of Unit Test:
 MonadOpsSpec: